-Dr. Kristen Macuga studies engineering psychology, multisensory perception, motor control and learning, action observation, motor imagery, tool use, virtual reality, driving, cognitive neuroscience (fMRI).
+Dr. Kristen Macuga studies engineering psychology, multisensory perception, motor control and learning, action observation, motor imagery, tool use, virtual reality, driving, and cognitive neuroscience (fMRI).

 Dr. Mei-Ching Lien studies the relationship between attention and human performance as well as cognitive changes associated with aging.

-Dr. Chris Sanchez studies Individual differences, design of learning environments, STEM learning and instruction, human factors, human-computer interaction, visualizations, working-memory capacity, spatial reasoning, technology-mediated collaboration, text processing, cognitive performance under physical pain, small devices, eye-tracking, consumer branding, bilingualism, adaptive technology, perceptual judgments.
+Dr. Chris Sanchez studies Individual differences, design of learning environments, STEM learning and instruction, human factors, human-computer interaction, visualizations, working-memory capacity, spatial reasoning, technology-mediated collaboration, text processing, cognitive performance under physical pain, small devices, eye-tracking, consumer branding, bilingualism, adaptive technology, and perceptual judgments.

 Dr. Aurora Sherman studies social development across the lifespan, especially the role of social relations in well-being.